yaorg/node-measured/Readme.md

 ## Todo

-* Implement a graphite reporter and feature it in the usage section.
+* Implement async gauges
+* Document using this with graphite / zabbix

 ## License